robang74/roberto-a-foglietta/299-such-a-man-of-common-sense.md

 Printing money by thin air is bad - extremely bad - but every central banks and related governments do that because all the others are doing that.
 Greed is good at its best of competitiveness in a challenge that we cannot afford to lose, whatever it takes.
 It is the epitaph of the Western civilization or human race on this planet.
 I vote for the 2nd option and I vote for the Asteroid.

-Those are not agree with that, may find interesting evaluating this new finite resources constrained financial and monetary system. [link]
+Those are not agree with that, may find interesting evaluating this new finite resources constrained financial and monetary system.

+* [Valutazione di un nuovo modello monetario](https://robang74.github.io/chatgpt-answered-prompts/html/valutazione-di-un-nuovo-modello-monetario.html) - a paper written in Italian, English translation available in the topbar.

 Because as a supporter of the Asteroid-oriented solution by a scientific factual PoV, it is necessary to provide a viable, rational and functional solution otherwise “false myth” were as good as others “false myth” and there were not a way-out.
 Nope!